grapisar/PercHomeostatic/README.md

 ## Example of successive instances

-`FIG2.py` runs three successive instances of the damage-response process on a given directed network.
+`FIG2.py` runs 3 successive instances of the damage-response process on a given directed network.

 The syntax is: